othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/STRUCTURE.md

 examples/k8s-sandbox/chaos-monkey/
 ├── README.md                  # Main documentation for the demo
-├── STRUCTURE.md               # This file: structure of the chaos-monkey demo ├── run.sh                     # Primary script to launch the demo
-├── docker-compose.yaml        # Docker Compose configuration for all demo services ├── Makefile                   # Build and development utilities │
+├── STRUCTURE.md               # This file: structure of the chaos-monkey demo ├── run.sh                     # Primary script to launch the demo environment ├── docker-compose.yaml        # Docker Compose configuration for all demo services ├── Makefile                   # Build and development utilities │